hugo-pivaral/HPAlertController/README.md

 ## Usage

 Using HPAlertController is simple, very much like using `UIAlertController`.
-Simply make an instance of `HPAlertController` with the info you want to be presented, add the actions from which to choose, and present the alert using the `present(_:animated:completion:) method`.
+Simply make an instance of `HPAlertController` with the info you want to be presented, add the actions from which to choose, and present the alert using the `present(_:animated:completion:)` method.

 ```swift
 let alert = HPAlertController(title: "Successful",